chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

   in an NFS version 4 COMPOUND procedure.
 The next READ operation uses the next Write chunk, and so on.
-* If an NFS version 4 client has provided a matching non-empty Write chunk, then the corresponding READ operation MUST return its DDP- eligible data item using that chunk.
+* If an NFS version 4 client has provided a matching non-empty Write chunk, then the corresponding READ operation MUST return its DDP-eligible data item using that chunk.
 * If an NFS version 4 client has provided an empty matching Write chunk, then the corresponding READ operation MUST return all of its result data items inline.